scott-griffiths/bitformat/doc/misc.rst

 * :class:`Expression`: Allows values parsed to be used in an f-string like way elsewhere in a :class:`Format`.
 * :class:`Options`: Used to set and get global options for the module.
-* :class:`BitsProxy`: Allows the data stored in an :class:`Array` to be accessed using the methods and properties of a :class:`Bits` object.
 * :class:`Register`: Stores information about what data types are supported.
 * :class:`DtypeKind`: The kind of data type.
 * :class:`Endianness`: The endianness of the data type.